The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

 $ sudo mkdir /etc/openvpn/easy-rsa

 $ sudo chown -R $USER /etc/openvpn/easy-rsa/

 Then, you can edit /etc/openvpn/easy-rsa/vars to adjust to your environment.

 Create the CA – Certificate Authority

-Establish a Public Key Infrastructure to enable server and clients to authenticate each other.
+Establish a Public Key Infrastructure to enable servers and clients to authenticate.

 $ cd /etc/openvpn/easy-rsa/